Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 Practice Page

-Cut one plain pocket front and one small card.
-Write, "One thing this page does not show is..." on the card.
-Build the pocket with three controlled adhesive lines and one visible exit cue.
+Cut a plain front and one small card.
+Write, "One thing this page does not show is..." on it.
+Three controlled adhesive lines, one stop edge, and one visible cue are all the prototype needs.

 Final Thought